Going into debt for your wedding may have been necessary to finance your special day. Use this guide to help draw up a plan to pay off wedding debt.

-There’s the common pieces of advice that loved ones give you before your wedding: Never go to bed angry.
+There are common pieces of advice that loved ones give before a wedding: Never go to bed angry.
 Don’t sweat the small stuff.
-Always put the seat down.
+Selective hearing is the key to a long marriage.
 And the list goes on.
 But chances are nobody took you aside to talk about coping with the costs of your big day.

-From vows to spreadsheets
+From vows to spreadsheets.

 Put it all out there.
-Make a plan to sit down with your spouse to get aligned on all the costs you need to tackle, and decide who’s responsible for what.
+Plan to sit down with your spouse to get aligned on all the costs you need to tackle, and decide who’s responsible for what.
 You can even do it on a date night over pizza and wine.
-Maybe opt for the not-too-expensive varietal.
+(Maybe opt for a not-too-expensive varietal.)

 Find practical ways that you and your spouse can save.
 Maybe that means a few more meals at home and less time in restaurants.
 Making your own coffee instead of opting for the takeaway latte from your local barista is a simple example.
-For example, spending $3 or $4 on coffee each morning adds up to $100 every month, per person.)
+(Spending $3 or $4 on coffee each morning adds up to $100 every month, per person.)

-Debt now shouldn’t hold up dreams later
+Debt now shouldn’t hold up your dreams for later.